-Monday AM Forecast: Near freezing this morning, Warm and sunny week ahead
+Monday AM Forecast: Near-freezing this morning, warm and sunny week ahead

 Latest Weather Blog

-Monday AM Forecast: Near freezing this morning, Warm and sunny week ahead
+Monday AM Forecast: Near-freezing this morning, warm and sunny week ahead

 After a freezing start Monday morning, expect a warm week in southern Louisiana.
 Plenty of sunshine and dry conditions will be around for the next 7 days.